taatuut/ebmsolace/README.md

 Not using `--profile`, with this I could not find option to get an IP for colima (on Apple M2 Max).

-For further testing can do somethign like `colima start --network-address --network-driver slirp --very-verbose`
+For further testing can do something like `colima start --network-address --network-driver slirp --very-verbose`

 Run Solace broker container.